 Also of interest is that Hamburg has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Hamburg are very well educated compared to the average community in the nation: 39.99% of adults in Hamburg have a bachelor's degree or even advanced degree.
+The education level of Hamburg citizens is very high relative to the national average among all cities (21.84%): 39.99% of adults in Hamburg have a bachelor's degree or even advanced degree.

 The per capita income in Hamburg in 2010 was $32,796, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
 This equates to an annual income of $131,184 for a family of four.
 However, Hamburg contains both very wealthy and poor people as well.